someonelike-u/simple-anime-filtered-encode/README.md

 Here is a quick [comparison](https://slow.pics/c/uNrV6CMZ) of the results.

 Pros:
+- Using the least greedy filters
-- Using as few filters as possible and the least amount of power
+- Using as few filters as possible
 - The result should be better than the source
 - Can work mostly with decent animations